runnerty/runnerty/docs/config.md

 ### Executors

 The executors are plugins which enclose functionalities.
-This plugins allows Runnerty execute processes, data bases operations, use external services, etc. This is a list of the official available [Plugins]
+This plugins allows Runnerty execute processes, data bases operations, use external services, etc. This is a list of the official available [here](plugins.md)

 In the config.json file are defined all the executors that are going to be used in the whole plan.